llord1/llord1.github.io/Introductory.md

 #### The Tools:

-The tools may focus on open source and low-cost resources such as R Studio, Python, Pytorch, fastText, LIWC, Github, Microsoft Office 365 tools (like Forms and Power BI), Tensorflow, and other available Google tools available.
+The tools may focus on open source and low-cost resources such as R Studio, Python, Pytorch, fastText, LIWC, Github, Tensorflow, and other available Google tools available.

 - Google Colab can be described as a Python development environment that runs in the browser using Google Cloud; it is completely free of charge, and even offers access to their GPU is free of charge for some hours of usage every day.